Weedland FAQ

 Water filtration.
 A bong cools and smooths the smoke.
 Usually delivers bigger hits too.

-Pipes are portable and discreet.
-Bongs are ritual pieces meant for home.
+Pipes are portable.
+Bongs are for home.

 How do you hit a bong?